-Everything about Fundacio Joan Miró, the Miro museum with works by the Spanish painter and sculptor Joan Miró and other surrealism in Barcelona.
+Info and tickets to visit Fundacio Joan Miró, the Miro museum and gallery with works by the Spanish painter and sculptor Joan Miró and other surrealism in Barcelona.

 |Address||Parc de Montjuïc, s/n Barcelona Spain|